Sysinternals/ProcDump-for-Linux/README.md

       -m          Trigger core dump generation when when memory commit is less than specified value (MB) -T          Trigger when thread count exceeds or equals specified value.
       -F          Trigger when file descriptor count exceeds or equals specified value.
+      -G          Trigger when signal with the specified value (numeric) is sent (uses PTRACE and will affect performance of target process).
       -I          Polling frequency in milliseconds (default is 1000) -n          Number of core dumps to write before exiting (default is 1) -s          Consecutive seconds before dump is written (default is 10)